aws-samples/eks-blueprints-for-terraform-workshop/content/020_setup/self_paced/index.en.md

 weight: 11
 ---

-::alert[If you ARE NOT at an AWS event : You will deploy an [AWS CloudFormation](https://aws.amazon.com/cloudformation/) stack to create the VPC environment (including subnets and routing tables), a **Workstation** EC2 instance which supports the Cloud-9 IDE, IAM roles, security groups and other prerequisites.]{type="info"}
+::alert[If we are NOT at an AWS event: We will deploy an [AWS CloudFormation](https://aws.amazon.com/cloudformation/) stack to create the VPC environment (including subnets and routing tables), a **Workstation** EC2 instance which supports the Cloud-9 IDE, IAM roles, security groups and other prerequisites.]{type="info"}

-**Note**: This workshop is designed with compatibility for any AWS Region that Amazon EKS available on.
-The default region that will be used, will be the one that's configured on the machine/laptop you're running the following installation from.
+**Note**: This workshop is compatible with any AWS Region where Amazon EKS is available.
+The default region will be the one configured on the machine/laptop from which we are running the installation.

 This workshop is hosted in the following GitHub repository under the `aws-samples` organization: https://github.com/aws-samples/fleet-management-on-amazon-eks-workshop/

 ## Prerequisites

-1. An access to an AWS account with permissions to provision the following resources: VPC, IAM, EKS, ECR.
+1. Access to an AWS account with permissions to provision the following resources: VPC, IAM, EKS, ECR.
-2. Have CloudFormation Access to execute the installation
+2. CloudFormation access to execute the installation

 ## Cost

-Provisioning this workshop environment in your AWS account will create resources and there will be cost associated with them.
-The [cleanup](/090-cleanup) section provides a guide to remove them, preventing further charges.
+Provisioning this workshop environment in our AWS account will create resources that incur costs.
+The [cleanup](/090-cleanup/) section provides instructions to remove these resources, preventing further charges.

 ## Bootstrapping the environment

-Use the AWS CloudFormation quick-create links below to launch the desired template in the appropriate AWS region.
-The CloudFormation output will have the IDE url and password to use for the workshop.
+We can use the AWS CloudFormation quick-create links below to launch the template in our preferred AWS region.
+The CloudFormation output will provide the IDE URL and password needed for the workshop.

 | Region           | CloudFormation                                                                                                                                                                                                                                                                                                                                            |
 | ---------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |